Technology That Does What People Want – Using (Rather Than Being Used By) Tools

 Using, rather than being used by, a new tool or technology means a period of trial and error.
 Cultures try out something new and over several generations the kinks get ironed out.
 Casualties and success stories inform parents and innovators alike.

-The cultural shock of problematic nineteenth century industrial technology met bottom-bef4b362865e9b8c128f905bbe55810cup social responses.
+The cultural shock of problematic nineteenth century industrial technology met bottom-up social responses.
 These responses continue today with mixed results.
 People no longer accept slavery or sweat shop working conditions.Dumping hazardous waste is no longer normal.
 Industrial age drugs, cigarettes and alcohol are no longer chic and ever-present.
 Wars don’t feature atomic and chemical weapons, or torture.
-Human-animal genetic hybrids are frosmart-phone-cartoon-23970162wned upon.
+Human-animal genetic hybrids are frowned upon.
 Tech oligarchs are no longer the social darlings they were just a few years ago.
-The progressive ideal, doing “what technology wants” has marketing horsepower only until the damage sets in andhappy-cartoon-syringe-illustration-expression-41165152 people step in to set limits.
+The progressive ideal, doing “what technology wants” has marketing horsepower only until the damage sets in and people step in to set limits.
 The same process of setting limits on the use of our new digital toolkit is happening.

 Each innovation leads to its own parade of casualties and positive outcomes that point its generation into healthier directions.
 That goes for computer-age tools.
 Robots never lived up to their billing.
 They did not replace people, but just led new kinds of work.
 Smartphones are increasingly being recognized as a mixed blessing.
 Addictive apps and games have produced a generation of brain-damaged users.
 The result has been a new set of limits, prohibitions, and cautionary tales.
 Computer hazards are following the pattern of inevitable bottom up correctives that were seen when high potency pharmaceuticals morphed into street drugs.